Venture Kick

 Seed Round in 2020

-Endotelix is a Swiss biotech start-up and a spin-off from the University of Geneva, focused on developing innovative solutions for Antiphospholipid Syndrome.
-The company specializes in creating fast, sensitive, and reliable diagnostic tests and treatment options aimed at detecting circulating antibodies associated with this condition.
-Endotelix primarily targets the healthcare needs of pregnant women and adolescent children, providing research tools and therapies that assist healthcare professionals in reducing pregnancy-related complications and enhancing overall healthcare outcomes.
+Endotelix is a privately held Swiss biotech start-up and a spin-off from the University of Geneva, focused on developing innovative solutions for Antiphospholipid Syndrome.
+The company specializes in creating diagnostic products and therapies aimed at detecting circulating antibodies associated with the condition.
+By providing fast, sensitive, and reliable diagnostic tests, Endotelix aims to enhance healthcare outcomes for vulnerable populations, including pregnant women and adolescent children.
+The company is committed to reducing pregnancy-related complications and improving overall healthcare delivery through its advanced research and diagnostic tools.

 Swiss Medical Union